openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/udma_i2cm.rst

 Clock Enable, Rest uDMA I2C
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
-- Configure the uDMA Core's PERIPH_CLK_ENABLE register to enable uDMA I2C's peripheral clock.
+- Configure the uDMA Core's PERIPH_CLK_ENABLE CSR to enable uDMA I2C's peripheral clock.
-- Set the uDMA Core's PERIPH_RESET register to issue a soft reset signal to uDMA I2C.
+- Set the uDMA Core's PERIPH_RESET CSR to issue a soft reset signal to uDMA I2C.

 Tx Operation (Read from L2 memory)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-- Configure the uDMA I2C's TX_SADDR register with an interleaved(L2) memory address.
+- Configure the uDMA I2C's TX_SADDR CSR with an interleaved(L2) memory address.
 I2C will read the data from this memory address.
-- Set the uDMA I2C's TX_SIZE register to specify the amount of data (in bytes) to be transferred/read from the L2 memory address provided in TX_SADDR.
+- Set the uDMA I2C's TX_SIZE CSR to specify the amount of data (in bytes) to be transferred/read from the L2 memory address provided in TX_SADDR.
-- Configure uDMA I2C's TX_CFG register to enable the Tx channel, which allows the Tx channel to start reading data.
+- Configure uDMA I2C's TX_CFG CSR to enable the Tx channel, which allows the Tx channel to start reading data.
+- The completion of the Tx operation can be determined by reading the TX_SIZE CSR.
+A value of 0 indicates that there are no pending bytes remaining for transfer.

 Rx Operation (Write to L2 memory)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-- Configure the uDMA I2C's RX_SADDR register with an interleaved(L2) memory address.
+- Configure the uDMA I2C's RX_SADDR CSR with an interleaved(L2) memory address.
 I2C will write the data to this memory address.
-- Set the uDMA I2C's RX_SIZE register to specify the amount of data (in bytes) to be transferred/written to the L2 memory address provided in RX_SADDR.
+- Set the uDMA I2C's RX_SIZE CSR to specify the amount of data (in bytes) to be transferred/written to the L2 memory address provided in RX_SADDR.
-- Configure uDMA I2C's RX_CFG register to enable the Rx channel, which allows the Rx channel to start writing the data.
+- Configure uDMA I2C's RX_CFG CSR to enable the Rx channel, which allows the Rx channel to start writing the data.
+- The completion of the Rx operation can be determined by reading the RX_SIZE CSR.
+A value of 0 indicates that there are no pending bytes remaining for transfer.

 Pin Diagram